 The Reading Terminal Market is one of the most diverse places in all of Philadelphia for dining.
 With over 80 vendors, including 30 restaurants, you can find just about everything at this farmers market.
 Don’t leave without sampling from the famous 4th Street Cookie Company, finding Philbert the Pig and making a donation to his piggy bank.
 One more thing, avoid eating the Scrapple – trust us!

 There are two restaurants within Citizens Bank Park.
-First, McFadden’s Restaurant and Saloon is located at the 3rd Base Gate and is the place to be before a Phillies game.
-Come here for an amazing cheese steak sandwich and chat it up with the locals about their beloved Phillies.
+First, Pass and Stow is located at the 3rd Base Gate and is the place to be before a Phillies game.
+Come here for indoor and outdoor seating along with brick oven pizza.
 Second is Harry the K’s Broadcast Bar & Grille which is located underneath the left field scoreboard.
 Ask for the poutine and see what all the fuss is about.
 Citizens Bank Park is one of Ballpark Chasers favorite stadiums when it comes to concession stands.
 This park offers a smorgasbord of options to choose from.
 Some of our favorites include: sandwiches from Tony Luke’s and The Schmitter, Bull’s BBQ and Chickie’s and Pete’s Crab Fries.
 Other favorite concession stands include: The Philly Frank & Stein stand, located behind section 134, offer specialty hot-dogs.
 Planet Hoagie features everything you expect to find in the city of brotherly love.
 Philadelphia hoagies, various vegetarian sandwiches and salads to name a few.
 For dessert, check out a Philadelphia favorite, Tastykakes.
 Chocolate Cupcakes, Butterscotch Krimpets and Peanut Butter Kandy Kakes are a perfect way to complete a Ballpark Chaser meal.